Pedro-Roque/reswarm_dmpc/README.md

 py.test -l test_astrobee.py
 py.test -l test_mpc.py
 ```
-**Note** that these tests are also running using Github Actions at every push to the remote repository.
+**Note:** that these tests are also running using Github Actions at every push to the remote repository.

 ### Usage with ROS (Robot Operating System):
 1. Clone the repo into a `catkin_ws/src` directory